Tatchakorn/Gnotifs/README.md

 # Gnotifs
-For Sending notification to vaious platforms
+For Sending notification to various platforms